PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 When you choose a new slide layout, PowerPoint will put placeholders on a slide, empty boxes where you can insert your own content.
 Based on the slide layout, the placeholder might expect you to insert header text, bullet points, images, video, and more.

-Each slide layout is different.
+Each slide layout for PPT is different.
 They might include placeholders for images, text boxes for your content, or even video boxes.
 Slide layouts also can include background colors or images specific to each slide.

-Think of a slide layout as a blueprint for a slide.
+Think of a slide layout in PowerPoint as a blueprint for a slide.
 Different blueprints help you build different styles of slides.
 Specific slides might skip image placeholders or use all text, so choose the layout that helps you present your content efficiently.

 How to Create Custom Slide Layouts

 So far, we've looked at layouts that are built into a PowerPoint theme.
 What if you want to create your own slide layouts with custom combinations of elements?
-The PowerPoint theme that you're using may not include the layout you envision.
+The theme that you're using may not include the PowerPoint layout you envision.
 In PowerPoint, you can create custom slide layouts and use them over and over.

 If you find yourself creating the same arrangement of objects on a PowerPoint slide repeatedly, it's a good idea to create your own layout.
 Create custom layouts and re-use them with a single click.
 Here's how.